 - first read through all the basics and references before you think of any project

 - be realistic about yourself and think of what you can realize already and what not

 - grow with your projects – don’t let your project overgrow you

 - If you are stuck don’t hesitate to ask the communities.

-- Sometimes you need do scrap some of your ideas during the process.
+- Sometimes you need to scrap some of your ideas during the process.
 Yes, this sucks but it’s still better than never completing your project

-Our Tutorials will hopefully help you to get things going quickly
+The Tutorials here will hopefully help you to get things going quickly

 We are sorry that this post was not useful for you!

 NOTE: highly negative votes may be removed without any reasonable given feedback!